ethanpang5/user-monitoring/README.md

     - 1 function to empty all of the 3 tables in the database
     - [low] 1 function to DELETE everything in the database
     - [low] 1 function to initialize all the tables in the database
-- [high] functions to extract csv's from the repo and preprocess to make it usable by Jay's algorithm. uncompress all files from .gz to .csv when we load them in from evidence_eric
 - [high] un-hardcode all the cases in insert_into_table():
     - insert into ucs:
         - data validation [ignore for now]